vidyagames998/vidyagames998.github.io/eldenring/index.md

 ![](images/map_blank.jpg)

+### HUD
-Pressing Y toggles the HUD on and off.
+- Pressing Y toggles the HUD on and off.
 You can also change it to always stay on in the settings.

-On the top left is a red bar which is your health.
+- On the top left is a red bar which is your health.
-The blue bar is how much magic you have.
+- The blue bar is how much magic you have.
-The green bar is how much stamina you have.
+- The green bar is how much stamina you have.
-Underneath the green bar is where you can see what status modifiers are in effect or if you have activated a statue of marika.
+- Underneath the green bar is where you can see what status modifiers are in effect or if you have activated a statue of marika.
 When you die you either spawn at the last grace you touched or the last statue you visited.
-The empty box will be used to indicate which great rune you chose that gives you a stat boost later.
+- The empty box will be used to indicate which great rune you chose that gives you a stat boost later.
 To activate them they require using a rare consumable and they deactivate on your death.
 You don't need them.

-If you spin around you will see the top middle compass change based on the direction you are facing.
+- If you spin around you will see the top middle compass change based on the direction you are facing.
 North, East, South, West.

-The bottom right is how much money you have, if you die after earning money, you can go back and collect it from the yellow spawn near where you died.
+- The bottom right is how much money you have, if you die after earning money, you can go back and collect it from the yellow spawn near where you died.
 If you die twice in a row before grabbing it, the money is all gone forever so be careful.

-Left on the dpad unequips and equips the shield
+- Left on the dpad unequips and equips the shield

-Right on the dpad unequips and equips the axe
+- Right on the dpad unequips and equips the axe

-Down on the dpad rotates through equips items that can be easily activated with X
+- Down on the dpad rotates through equips items that can be easily activated with X
+- Up on the dpad rotates through spells

 Red flask heals hp, blue flask heals magic, Fanged imps can be summoned when you have enough magic and are near enemies.